Go Ad-Free

 When a crowd gathers and stands around for some event in hot weather–a military parade, a baseball game–a concert or a political speed–some folks are overcome by heat exhaustion and they faint.
 Typically, people with heat exhaustion experience heavy sweating and cool, clammy skin.
 They often feel dizzy with a rapid heart rate.

 Others may have a slow pulse and their skin gets pale and their blood pressure is low.
 Some individuals report fatigue, nausea, headache and muscle cramps.
-Rehydrating with electrolyte solutions or sports drinks is crucial along with rest and getting to a cool location.
+Rehydrating with electrolyte solutions or sports drinks is crucial along with rest.
+A victim of heat exhaustion should get to a cool location where they can rest and drink an electrolyte-rich solution such as a sports drink.

 Overlooking the warning signs of heat exhaustion could lead to a complications.
 Don’t ignore the signs of trouble!